 In Fall 2020, Dr. Kemp, a group of UT undergraduates, and the Negril Education Environment Trust (NEET) received a President's Award for Global Learning Grant to develop a STEM camp for Jamaican students.
 Because of the COVID-19 pandemic, the group pivoted and developed a Teacher Workshop for primary and secondary schoolteachers in Jamaica to co-develop hands-on, low cost STEM lesson plans based on the National Standards Curriculum in Jamaica.
 The workshop was a success and the Kemp Lab looks forward to continued collaboration with NEET.
 Lesson plans developed from this collaboration (along with instructive videos) are available here.

-Our lab has developed a number of immersive research experiences for the public, and we present these at local events in the Austin Area, such as Darwin Day.
+Our lab has developed a number of immersive research experiences for the public, and we present these at local events in the Austin Area, such as Darwin Day and Science Under the Stars.
 We are actively involved in developing K-12 curriculum based off of our research.

 We regularly mentor high school students and undergraduate students in field and lab-based research projects.
 Students interested in working with us should contact Dr. Kemp about joining the lab!
 It is never too early, or too late!